BS with Major in Accounting

 - Gain real-world experience through peer collaboration with our senior-level Business Development Experience—you could have the opportunity to develop and present a business plan for a Senior Design or Enterprise project.

-The US Department of Labor Statistics expects career opportunities in accounting to grow up to 26 percent by 2014—on top of the multitude of positions and applications already available to graduates in this field.
+The US Department of Labor Statistics projects strong growth through 2026 for accounting professionals, enhancing the multitude of positions and applications already available to graduates in this field.

 What can I do with an accounting degree?